 Once the changes are implemented, the Twilio REST API will only support the following protocols and cipher suites for encrypted communication:

-The changes to TLS versions and cipher suites do not affect TwiML webhooks or status callbacks.
+The changes to cipher suites do not affect TwiML webhooks or status callbacks.
 These changes only apply to requests made to the Twilio REST API.

 Learn more about the protocols and ciphers supported by TwiML requests and status callbacks.